Comprehensive Guide to Cryptocurrency Tax in the UK

 Varied activities, which combine real currency and cryptocurrency to make a payment, should also be considered as this would include real currency in the transaction, and a chargeable gain will apply on disposal or investing (of the crypto asset).

-Payments Made to Employees in Crypto Assets
+Payments Made to Employees in Cryptocurrency Assets

 Some essential factors to remember as an employer include: